SUMMARY

 Act 04

-30 seconds to portfolio health
+30 seconds to household health

 KEY DESIGN DECISION